-Molecular Physics, 2013, Vol 112, Issue 5-6, p.
+Molecular Physics, 2014, Vol 112, Issue 5-6, p.
 751-761

 Quantum Chemistry; Computational Chemistry; Stopping Power; Nobel gas; Hydrogen; Coupled Cluster; Mean excitation energy; hadron therapy; The Faculty of Science; mean excitation energy coupled cluster full configuration interaction helium neon argon hydrogen molecule asymmetric Lanczos chain algorithm GAUSSIAN-BASIS SETS OSCILLATOR-STRENGTH DISTRIBUTION ELECTRONICALLY EXCITED-STATES NUCLEAR MAGNETIC SHIELDINGS RESPONSE FUNCTIONS HARTREE-FOCK DIRECTIONAL CHARACTERISTICS POLARIZATION-CONSISTENT SPECTRAL MOMENTS CROSS-SECTIONS